 Nancy Baker Cahill: Liberty Bell

-An augmented reality project on view in 6 U.S. cities starting July 4, 2020.
+An augmented reality project on view in 6 U.S. cities from July 2020 through December 2021.
 Experience in Philadelphia at the steps of the Philadelphia Museum of Art and the Benjamin Franklin Parkway.

 Living at the intersection of public art, social consciousness and tech, Liberty Bell is an augmented reality public art project by artist Nancy Baker Cahill that will be on view simultaneously in six U.S. cities – Philadelphia, PA, Boston, MA, Washington, DC, Charleston, SC, Selma, AL, and Rockaway, NY – starting July 4, 2020.
 The artwork was commissioned by Art Production Fund in partnership with 7G Foundation and the Jamaica Bay-Rockaway Parks Conservancy, and the Association for Public Art (aPA) is the host partner for the Philadelphia iteration of the project.